sannegash/flasky/README.md

-# Learn flask in 48 hours and build a full stack website challenge
+Learning flask by building a Full Stack blog website